kenairforces/KENXDDOS/README.md

 * Random GET/POST/HEAD requests with spoofed headers and paths

+* ---

+## 📁 Required Files

+* `useragents.txt` — (must) list of user-agents, one per line.

+If not found,use ua.py for create the useragent (only input 10000 user agent dont too much)

+---

 ## ⚙️ Example Attack Flow

 1. **Login** → Enter username & password (from Pastebin)